patcon/bikbikeshareshare-bot/README.md

 - [ ] get ride code
 - [ ] do real user/pass auth with bikeshare api
 - [ ] figure out dbus messaging bus
+- [ ] Daemonize it somewhere in the cloud

 ## Usage